20 Years in B2B Marketing. What Changed. What Still Works

 What Has Changed in 20 Years

-The mechanics of lead generation have shifted significantly.
+The mechanics of b2b lead generation services have shifted significantly.

 Two decades ago, reach created advantage.
 Distribution and access were differentiators.
 Today, relevance determines engagement.
 Precision targeting determines performance.
 Timing determines conversion.